1. IEEE Signal Processing Magazine

 Regular papers: Unlike other SPS journals, there is no hard limit on the page length of submissions.
 A length of 15 or fewer pages is recommended, but longer manuscripts are allowed when appropriate.
 There are no overlength page charges.
 Manuscripts submitted within this category will be reviewed for novelty, correctness, as well as for significance of the technical contribution.

 Short papers: This paper type has a maximum length of 8 pages plus an additional page for references.
 (At the discretion of the Associate Editor, an additional page may be allowed after the initial review.)
-Unlike regular papers, author biographies are not included.
+Unlike regular papers, author biographies are not included, and only multimedia supplemental material is permitted (i.e. no additional text).
 Due to the length limit, review should typically be faster than regular papers.
 Review of manuscripts submitted within this category will focus primarily on novelty and correctness.
 Therefore, requests from reviewers to expand results, add experiments etc. for improved significance should be avoided where possible.
 However, while perceived significance should not be a major focus of the review, manuscripts that present trivial or obvious results, or that involve trivial application of an existing technique in a different context may still be rejected for making an insignificant contribution.

 ICASSP and ICIP papers: This category consists of short papers that are submitted to the review track for publication in OJSP and presentation at ICASSP or ICIP.